First HETDEX Spectroscopic Determinations of Ly$\alpha$ and UV Luminosity Functions at $z=2-3$: Bridging a Gap Between Faint AGN and Bright Galaxies: Deriving the Luminosity Functions

-We obtain posterior probability distributions for the seven parameters in Equation \ref{eq:schdpl} using the Markov Chain Monte Carlo (MCMC) technique.
-For the prior of $L*_\mathrm{DPL}$, we assume a uniform distribution that is larger than $L*_\mathrm{Sch}$ and smaller than the maximum observed $L_\mathrm{Ly\alpha}$ ($10^{45.2}$~erg~s$^{-1}$) in our $Ly\alpha$ LF.
-Since the number of our BL-LAEs at the luminosity brighter than the break of DPL component is not large, we adopt a uniform prior for $\beta_\mathrm{DPL}$ covering a reletively narrow range of $[-5,-2]$ (e.g.,\citealt{kul19}).
-We assume broad, uniform priors for the other five parameters.
+where $\phi_\mathrm{Faint}$ represents the Schechter function for the faint component, and $\phi_\mathrm{Bright}$ is the DPL (Schechter) function of Model 1(2) for the bright component.
+We obtain posterior probability distributions for the free parameters in Equation \ref{eq:schdpl} using the Markov Chain Monte Carlo (MCMC) technique.
+For the prior of $L^*_\mathrm{DPL}$ and $L^*_\mathrm{Sch}$ in $\phi_\mathrm{Bright}$, we assume uniform distributions that is larger than $L^*_\mathrm{Sch}$ in $\phi_\mathrm{Faint}$ and smaller than the maximum observed $L_\mathrm{Ly\alpha}$ ($10^\mathbf{45.5}$~erg~s$^{-1}$) in our Ly$\alpha$ LF.
+Since the number of our BL-LAEs at the luminosity brighter than the break of DPL in Model 1 is not large, we adopt a uniform prior for $\beta_\mathrm{DPL}$ in Model 1 covering a reletively narrow range of $[-5,-2]$ (e.g.,\citealt{kul19}).
+We assume broad, uniform priors for the other parameters.
 We use the {\tt emcee} code \citep{fm13} for MCMC.
 For each parameter, we adopt the posterior median as our best-fit value and the 68.27\% equal-tailed credible interval as the uncertainty.
-The results are listed in Table \ref{tab:LF_fit}.
-Our best-fit function and the posterior probability distributions of the parameters are presented in Figures \ref{fig:LF_fit} and \ref{fig:LF_fit_contour}, respectively.
-Our results have reasonably well constrained Shechter parameters $L^*_\mathrm{Sch}$, $\alpha_\mathrm{Sch}$, and $\phi^*_\mathrm{Sch}$. \citet{cassata11} fit their LF with a fixed $L^*$ due to the lack of data at the bright end ($\log L_\mathrm{Ly\alpha} > 43.0$~erg~s$^{-1}$).
-Our results provide strong constraints at the bright end, determining the best-fit Shechter function by fitting three Schechter parameters simultaneously.
+The fitting results of our two models and the best-fit functions are presented in Table \ref{tab:LF_fit} and Figures \ref{fig:LF_fit}, respectively.
+The posterior probability distributions of the parameters of Model 1(2) are shown in Figure \ref{fig:LF_fit_contour} (\ref{fig:LF_fit_contour_m2}).
+We find that Model 1 can better describe the decay in our Ly$\alpha$ LF at $\log L_\mathrm{Ly\alpha}[\mathrm{erg~s^{-1}}] \gtrsim 44.8$ with smaller residuals, although the differences are smaller than 1$\sigma$.
+To compare the performance of the two models, We also calculate the difference in Bayesian information criterion \citep{schwarz78} that is defined as

+In Equation \ref{eq:bic}, $\chi^2_1$($\chi^2_2$) and $k_1$($k_2$) is the $\chi^2$ and the number of free parameters of Model 1(2), respectively, and $N$ represents the number of data points that are used in the fitting.
+We find a $\Delta\mathrm{BIC}$ value of -2.17, suggesting that Model 1 is slightly favored over Model 2.
+We hence choose Model 1 (Schechter + DPL fit) as the best-fit model of our Ly$\alpha$ LF in the following discussions, although we cannot rule out a Schechter exponential decay of the Ly$\alpha$ LF at $\log L_\mathrm{Ly\alpha}[\mathrm{erg~s^{-1}}] \gtrsim 45.8$ as described by Model 2.